jampp/geeks/_src/_posts/2018-01-04-importance-of-serving-ads.markdown

 Here, we will consider only campaigns which had no actual frequency capping set during \\(T\\).
 This is because we implement an offline counterfactual model where, for each \\(c\\), we gather all messages as explained before, and hypothesize what would've happened had we _frequency capped_ the campaign.

 Consider \\(f \in F\\) a frequency level threshold from the set \\(F = [1,\cdots,100] \cap \mathbb{N} \\).
 With this, we can calculate a cumulative impression analysis.
-The idea is to look at the trade off when we simulate different frequency caps in the data, and output the resulting change in metrics.
+The idea is to look at the tradeoff when we simulate different frequency caps in the data, and output the resulting change in metrics.
 Naturally, all simulated capping scenarios would affect the volumes of clicks, impressions and conversions, and the spend of impressions.

 Let us define some simple functions that formalize these notions.
 First, we need to know what is the resulting volume of impressions after the cap, by analyzing the data: